 Regular FDs as we know them are fixed deposits offered by Banks and in India, one of the preferred investment options because of being considered a risk-free investment option offering fixed (non-volatile) returns.

 However, banks are not the only institutions offering such fixed deposits.
-Many non-banking financial services companies (NBFCs) (companies engaged in providing housing loans for e.g.) also offer fixed deposits as an investment option to the general public and institutional investors, and these are called Corporate Fixed Deposits.
+Many non-banking financial companies (NBFCs) (companies engaged in providing housing loans for e.g.) also offer fixed deposits as an investment option to the general public and institutional investors, and these are called Corporate Fixed Deposits.

 Which are the companies in India offering corporate FDs?